Tang Xijing

 Tang Xijing (唐茜靖 (Táng Xījìng, Tong4 Sai1-zing6); born January 3, 2003) is a Chinese artistic gymnast.
 She is the 2019 World all-around silver medalist, matching Jiang Yuyuan at the 2010 World Championships for the highest all-around finish for a Chinese woman in World or Olympic history.
 She is also the 2020 Olympic silver medalist on balance beam and the 2022 Chinese national all-around champion.
 At the junior level she is the 2018 Youth Olympic balance beam champion and uneven bars bronze medalist.
+She unofficially announced her retirement on March 20, 2024, on her alternate Weibo account.